Enselic/rust/unix_sigpipe.md

 ## Summary and examples

-Everything you need to know about the stabilized attribute should be documented in the reference: TODO link
+Everything you need to know about the stabilized attribute should be documented in the reference: TODO link.
+Rendered: TODO

 ## Test cases